 - Hatch green chile sauce: To make my recipe you will need olive oil, garlic, white onion, roasted hatch chiles, flour, vegetable broth, oregano, and salt.
 Hatch chiles come in varying levels of heat from mild to extra-hot, so you can control your level of spice if you make it yourself.
 I recommend going this route because the result is a much fresher and tastier sauce; not to mention it’s easy!
 Alternatively, you can find it at some grocery stores or can purchase it through Amazon (I’ve included a link to a good brand of hatch chile sauce below that comes in mild, medium, or hot).

-How do you make bacon hatch chile burgers? ( + tips)
+How to make bacon hatch chile burgers ( + tips)

 Preheat your oven to 400 degrees.